Sowmya5007/SCT_UI_2/README.md

-A simple, responsive, and beginner-friendly Dark Mode News App using HTML, CSS and JavaScript in a single HTML file.
+A simple, responsive, and beginner-friendly Dark Mode News App built using HTML, CSS and JavaScript in a single HTML file.